NewsWhere Your Voice Matters

 (WXYZ) — Families of the Oxford High School shooting victims and survivors came together on Monday to call for an independent investigation into the deadly Nov.
 30, 2021, shooting.

-Four students were killed during the shooting: Tate Myre, Justin Shilling, Hana St. Juliana and Madisyn Baldwin, and seven other people were injured.
+Four students were killed during the shooting: Tate Myre, Justin Shilling, Hana St. Juliana and Madisyn Baldwin.
+Seven other people were injured.

 Related Video: Watch the full press conference as families call for an investigation into the Oxford shooting

 The school shooter pleaded guilty in the case and was sentenced to life without parole.
 He was 15 at the time of the shooting.
-James and Jennifer Crumbly were both convicted on four counts of involuntary manslaughter related to the shooting
+James and Jennifer Crumbley were both convicted on four counts of involuntary manslaughter related to the shooting carried out by their son.

 "We'll fight.
 We'll fight to our grave.
 I'm never going to give up this fight," Buck Myre, the father of Tate Myre, said at the press conference.